neillturner/kitchen-puppet/provisioner_options.md

 puppet_config_path | | path of custom puppet.conf file

-## Puppet Apply Configuring Provisioner Options
+## Puppet Agent Configuring Provisioner Options

 The provisioner can be configured globally or per suite, global settings act as defaults for all suites, you can then customise per suite, for example: